MissingNo.: Reaction and reception

 The game Vampire Survivors added a playable character named "missingNo." which featured randomized stats and a glitched graphical appearance.
 Originally only unlockable by modifying the game's code, a method was later added requiring the player to enter a glitched location and kill at least 128 of the enemies that spawned there as another reference to the original glitch.
+MissingNo. is also referenced in the game The Binding of Isaac: Rebirth as "Missing No.", an item that will randomize other items found on each level of the game as well as their attributes while held.